 As of the time of this writing, the social network created by Mark Zuckerberg in 2004 in his Harvard dorm room is worth almost a trillion-dollar.
 If Facebook were a country that would be the most populous on earth!

 Facebook’s business model is quite simple and based on advertising.
 Yet the company has been able to unlock so much business value from its operations that have become one of the most profitable tech giants, competing with Google, Netflix, Amazon, and Apple.

-*The term “Facebook” is used as interchangeable with “Facebook products” which is the set of apps Facebook Inc. owns (Facebook, Messenger, WhatsApp, and Instagram).
+*Here the term “Facebook” is used as interchangeable with “Facebook products” which is the set of apps Facebook Inc. owns (Facebook, Messenger, WhatsApp, and Instagram).

 The overall company is based on five pillars; as reported in its annual report for 2017:

 Facebook enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers.
 There are a number of different ways to engage with people on Facebook, the most important of which is News Feed which displays an algorithmically ranked series of stories and advertisements individualized for each person.